Whispers from K2-18b: Could Life Be Alive Beneath a Distant Red Star?

 Keep an Eye on the Stars

-It means we’ve built tools that reach across centuries of darkness.
+It means we’ve built tools that reach across centuries of darkness, and that we’re actually listening.

 I don’t know if life is out there.